There’s a difference between surviving and thriving, and as a business owner, you’re probably familiar with it.

-In a nutshell, Uber does digital marketing right… and that’s what helped them become the second-ever venture-capital-backed startup, right after Facebook, to pass a $50 billion value.
+And that’s what helped them become the second-ever venture-capital-backed startup, right after Facebook, to pass a $50 billion value.

 Chart courtesy of WSJ

-The role of digital marketing helped- and is still helping–Uber grow by leaps and bounds.
+The role of digital marketing helped- and is still helping, Uber grow by leaps and bounds.
 It can help your small business or start-up grow, too.

 It Costs Less

-Today, all you need to market your business now is a laptop and a some know-how.
-A little help from a digital marketing agency doesn’t hurt either.
+Today, all you need to market your business is a laptop and some know-how.
+A little help from a reliable digital marketing company doesn’t hurt either.

 …(CPL is a metric that measures how cost effective a given marketing campaign was).
 Having a low CPL is your goal.

 Chart courtesy of Hubspot

 How many times a day do you check your Facebook or your email?
 It’s probably a lot… which is why these platforms are so important.

 No matter how small your business budget is, you can still implement some kind of digital marketing strategy:

-With data that shows more traffic at a smaller cost – it’s is something you’d be crazy not take advantage of.
+With data that shows more traffic at a smaller cost – it’s something you’d be crazy not to take advantage of.